austenito/austenito.com/source/_posts/2007-12-17-alcohol-hacking-increase-in-creativity-debugging.markdown

 This was after half a martini.
 I'm a lightweight drinker, but this was ridiculous.
 My motor skills were not kicking in tonight when I was trying to code.
 Even when I had to figure out why something was working, I felt no difference in my ability to debug.
 I actually got more frustrated cause it didn't make sense.
-My thinking was just clouded from the alcohol.Worst hacking experience. ever.
+My thinking was just clouded from the alcohol.
+Worst hacking experience. ever.

 (You Hackystat hackers out there know I tried doing this the day before our we get ready for the public release.
 It's ok.
 Unit tests pass.
 Woohoo!)